 Measuring, controlling for, or even knowing all potential confounding variables is nearly impossible in complex ecological systems.
 In essence, in observational data collection and analysis, we are always going to miss something.
 However, rather than to throw up our hands discounting and abandoning the use of observational data for causal inference because of this fact, there is an opportunity to we should rather work to understand the solutions to the grand problem of omitted variable bias in causal data analysis that other disciplines have been building for decades.

-Omitted variable bias is commonly dealt with in two ways in Ecology.
+Omitted variable bias is commonly dealt with in four ways in Ecology.
 The first is using randomized controlled experiments.
 When treatments are perfectly randomized, and thus decoupled from other confounding influences (and often they are not - see Kimmel et al. 2021), they do not influence our estimate of causal effects of the treatment (or variable) of interest.
 In observational studies, however, ecologists primarily attempt to deal with confounding variables by measuring the confounder and including it in the model.
 Measuring a confounder, however, is frequently not possible, particularly for retrospective analyses of existing data.
-Alternatively, ecologists often qualify their results verbally in order to avoid making a causal claim - even when the goal of the analysis is causal understanding, rather than description of associations (but see Dudney et al. 2021).
+Third, ecologists can make causal claims rooted in their knowledge of the natural history of a system, but provide no supporting evidence beyond this system-specific knowledge as to why their claim is causal.
+We view this approach as problematic, as even the knowledge of the most accomplished naturalist can have gaps.
+Finally, ecologists often qualify their results verbally in order to avoid making a causal claim - even when the goal of the analysis is causal understanding, rather than description of associations (but see Dudney et al. 2021).
 We feel, however, that given our current need to understand causal relationships from large-scale observational data sets, Ecologists have both an opportunity and, nay, obligation, to leverage (or at least consider) the solutions to the grand problem of Omitted Variable Bias in causal data analysis that other disciplines have been building for decades.

 Omitted variable bias is not a new problem in science.
 OVB is widely recognized to the point of obsession in other fields.
 Fields such as psychology, economics, education, sociology, and more have been grappling with it for some time (REFS).
 These fields have developed a variety of solutions - some even at the center of the 2022 Nobel prize in Economics - that have been largely absent from the ecologist’s toolbox (but see Butsic et al. 2017, Rinella et al. 2020 on OVB and instrumental variables).
-This difference could be due to Ecologists having fewer barriers to conducting experiments while other fields (e.g., public health) often cannot perform experiments for logistical or ethical reasons.
+This difference could be due to Ecologists having fewer barriers to conducting experiments while other fields (e.g., public health, economics, education, etc.) often cannot perform experiments for logistical or ethical reasons.
 You cannot replicate a country.
 You cannot begin to imagine, let alone measure, all of the forces that shape whole economies.
 One can only tweak curricula so far in an effort to understand educational outcomes.
 Yet, these disciplines have been tasked with coming up with causal inferences based on observational data that surely has omitted variables confounded with predictors of interest.